Conditions of purchase and event attendance

 - People with a government issued disability parking permit (disability parking is located within the site).
 Please see staff in the Ticket Office if you require assistance.
 You may also ring the Festival Site Office 6493 6666 before arrival so we can alert the gate people.

-PLEASE NOTE THAT NO HEAVY VEHICLE CAMPING WILL BE ALLOWED ON THE ARENA IN 2019
+PLEASE NOTE THAT NO HEAVY VEHICLE CAMPING WILL BE ALLOWED ON THE ARENA IN 2019.
+VEHICLES, INCLUDING CARAVANS, THAT ARE SEVEN METRES OR LONGER ARE NOT PERMITTED ONTO THE ARENA.

 - Campers’ vehicles must have a Vehicle Pass displayed at all times.